matter-labs/zksync-era/local-gateway-upgrade-testing/README.md

 Here we contain the files/instructions needed to test the gateway upgrade locally.

+## Step 0

+- pull zksync-era to ~/zksync-era
+- pull zksync-era-private to ~/zksync-era-private

 ## Step 1: Preparation

 To easiest way to avoid needless is caching.
 There are two ways to avoid caching: